sixo/add-text-to-video/README.md

-# Converting Video to Greyscale
+# Adding Text to Video

 Shows how to add a text overlay to existing video using Android's native APIs.